ks733506/FoodID/README.md

 # FoodID

 FoodID is a prototype service that tracks a simple inventory.
-It pairs a lightweight Flask API with a Gradio UI so classmates, instructors, and testers can explore it.
+It pairs a lightweight Flask API with a Gradio UI for an intuitive, easy to use design.

 ## Quickstart